Jack-Q/YaSat/README.md

 Since most of the decision or design can be divided into a limited number of boolean decision, under certain constraints, a well implemented SAT solver can tackle a larger set of practical problem.
-Currently, SAT solver is the core component of EDA as well as lots of other applicaions.
+Currently, SAT solver is the core component of EDA as well as lots of other applications.

 This Implementation
 -------------------

-Currently, this implementation is merely a naive one with limited capablilty to solve problems with less than 20 variables and 50 clauses.
+Currently, this implementation is merely a naive one with limited capability to solve problems with less than 20 variables and 50 clauses.

-Roadmap
+Road map
 -------

-The procedure of this implementation is comfronting the following stages:
+The procedure of this implementation is conforming the following stages:
 1. Naive implementation constructing solver framework
 1. Novice implementation with heuristic branching (simple)

-1. Boolean contraints propogation feature
+1. Boolean constraints propagation feature

-1. 2-literial watching
+1. 2-literal watching
 1. Conflict driven clause learning
 1. Non-chronological backtracking
 1. Effective preprocessing
 1. Random restart
 1. Parallel